-With an annual growth of 12.7% in the transactions in the Property Registries, a Front and Back Office model is implemented with the purpose of improving the traceability and transparency of the transactions in the property registers, but it was not possible to reduce the time of response to the end user.
+With an annual growth of 12.7% in transactions in the Property Registries, a Front and Back Office model is implemented in order to improve the traceability and transparency of transactions in the property registers, but it was not possible to reduce the times response to the end user.

 Once validated from the model in the Property Registry, I facilitate the creation of Associated Centers Registry-Cadastre to operate under the regulations and in a single technological platform established by the Property Registry Office of Honduras.

 Private banking moves an average of 31 million dollars annually in mortgages on real estate sales is therefore the main actor in reducing the response times in the inscription of these transactions on real estate.